 Not only is methadone considered safe, it is also a maintenance drug.
 This means it is useful in treating chronic pain in patients that cannot take other medications due to intolerance or addiction.

-According to the Substance Abuse and Mental Health Services Administration, buprenorphine is the primary drug used in medication assisted treatment for opiate withdrawal and addiction.
+Buprenorphine is the primary drug used in medication assisted treatment for opiate withdrawal and addiction.

 Buprenorphine is considered as safe as methadone and has the added benefit of prescription dispensing whereas methadone does not.
 It also has a lower potential for misuse than methadone.